klbowman/Predicting-Credit-Risk/README.md

 ### Installing

 * Clone this repository to your desktop.
-* To generate new data, navigate to the Generator directory, and run GenerateData.ipynb.
+* To generate new data, navigate to the Generator directory and run GenerateData.ipynb.
-* To build models, navigate to the home directory run Credit Risk Evaluator.ipynb.
+* To build models, navigate to the home directory and run Credit Risk Evaluator.ipynb.

 ### Data Sources